Baby Song Generator Guide

 - Mood: soothing, playful, dreamy, silly.

-Use rough voice notes when you can
+Use a rough voice note whenever you can

 A hummed melody or spoken rhythm gives the song generator something human to hold onto.
 Even a messy voice memo can become the emotional core of the finished piece.